brownie-coding/brownie-coding.github.io/badge4.md

       * Add the Looks Block "next costume" under the "move __ steps" block
    * Do you want Ball or Paddle to move faster or slower?
        * Change the number in the "Move __ Steps" block.
-       * Increase to move faster, recommend changing to 20.
+       * Increase to move faster, decrease to move slower
    * Do you want Ball to be larger or smaller, Paddle to be smaller of large?